 We’re all for the longevity-boosting powers of a good powder, but when it comes to enhancing radiance and boosting glow, mattifying products can thwart even the best highlighters and brighteners.

-To help set your makeup, try swapping finishing powders for a luminising setting spray instead, such as Coola Makeup Setting Spray SPF 30 (£36), which forms a protective veil over your makeup, and it helps to boost luminosity through the day, thanks to moisturising ingredients like hyaluronic acid, aloe and cucumber extracts.
+To help set your makeup, try swapping finishing powders for a luminising setting spray instead, such as Coola Makeup Setting Spray SPF 30 (£39), which forms a protective veil over your makeup and helps to boost luminosity through the day (thanks to moisturising ingredients like hyaluronic acid, aloe and cucumber extracts).

 Prepping with a trusty shine-controlling primer is also a good shout if you struggle with shiny skin.
-We like the new Nars Pore & Shine Control Primer (£27), which mattifies the skin, minimises pores and controls shine, without sitting on top like a chalky powder.
+We like the new Nars Pore and Shine Control Primer (£28), which mattifies the skin, minimises pores and controls shine without sitting on top like a chalky powder.

 Switch: Powder Blush

-“Next, go over this with a shimmering peachy pink, such as the new Benefit GALifornia Blush (£25), as well as a radiance-boosting pink, such as Benefit Hervana Blush (£25), to create a fresh, pastel-looking finish.”
+“Next, go over this with a shimmering peachy pink, such as the new Benefit Galifornia Blush (£26), as well as a radiance-boosting pink, such as Benefit Hervana Blush (£26) to create a fresh, pastel-looking finish.”